BJMdotNET/pr1nc3/topics/cloud-guitar/cloud-guitar-2019.md

 ## September 2019

- - [**"Here’s the Guitar That Prince Revolutionized Music With in ‘Purple Rain’ -- The artist gave the “cloud” guitar to the Smithsonian in 1993, but only now do we know it’s the same instrument used in the iconic movie"**](https://www.smithsonianmag.com/smithsonian-institution/guitar-prince-revolutionized-music-purple-rain-180973083/) in [www.smithsonianmag.com](https://www.smithsonianmag.com/) on 19 September 2019 about [Cloud guitar](../../topics/cloud-guitar/index.md), [Stevie Nicks](../../topics/stevie-nicks/index.md) ([mirror](https://web.archive.org/web/*/https://www.smithsonianmag.com/smithsonian-institution/guitar-prince-revolutionized-music-purple-rain-180973083/))
+ - [**"Here’s the Guitar That Prince Revolutionized Music With in ‘Purple Rain’ -- The artist gave the “cloud” guitar to the Smithsonian in 1993, but only now do we know it’s the same instrument used in the iconic movie"**](https://www.smithsonianmag.com/smithsonian-institution/guitar-prince-revolutionized-music-purple-rain-180973083/) in [Smithsonian Magazine](https://www.smithsonianmag.com/) on 19 September 2019 about [Cloud guitar](../../topics/cloud-guitar/index.md), [Stevie Nicks](../../topics/stevie-nicks/index.md) ([mirror](https://web.archive.org/web/*/https://www.smithsonianmag.com/smithsonian-institution/guitar-prince-revolutionized-music-purple-rain-180973083/))

 ----